Meteor Crater: Harvey H. Nininger

-Harvey Harlow Nininger was an American meteoriticist and educator, and he revived interest in scientific study of meteorites in the 1930s, and assembled the largest personal collection of meteorites up to that time.
+Harvey Harlow Nininger was an American meteoriticist and educator, and he initiated a widespread interest in the scientific study of meteorites in the 1930s, and assembled the largest personal collection of meteorites up to that time.
 While based in Denver, Colorado, Nininger published the first edition of a pamphlet titled "A Comet Strikes the Earth", which described how Meteor Crater formed when an asteroid impacted the Earth.
 In 1942, Nininger moved his home and business from Denver to the Meteor Crater Observatory, located near the turn-off for Meteor Crater on Route 66.
-He christined the building the "American Meteorite Museum" and published a number of meteorite and Meteor Crater-related books from the location.
+He christened the building the "American Meteorite Museum" and published a number of meteorite and Meteor Crater-related books from the location.
 He also conducted a wide range of research at the crater, discovering impactite, iron-nickel spherules related to the impact and vaporization of the asteroid, and the presence of many other features, such as half-melted slugs of meteoric iron mixed with melted target rock.
 Nininger's discoveries were compiled and published in a seminal work, Arizona's Meteorite Crater (1956).
 Nininger's extensive sampling and fieldwork in the 1930s and 40s contributed significantly to the scientific community's acceptance of the idea that Meteor Crater formed by the impact of an asteroid.
 Many of his discoveries were later observed at other relatively fresh impact craters, including Henbury and Monturaqui.

-Nininger believed that the crater should be a national monument and, in 1948, he successfully petitioned the American Astronomical Society to pass a motion in support of nationalizing the crater.
-By this time, mining activity at the crater had ceased, and the Barringers were in the process of converting the crater into a privately-owned roadside tourist attraction.
+Nininger believed that the crater should be a national monument and, in 1948, he successfully petitioned the American Astronomical Society to pass a motion in support of nationalizing the crater by making "the unauthorized—and false—claim that the [Barringers] would be receptive to a fair purchase for the crater."
+By this time, mining activity at the crater had ceased, and the Barringers were in the process of planning a tourist attraction on the rim of the crater.
 Nininger was operating the American Meteorite Museum nearby, on Route 66, at the time.
 Nininger hoped that a public museum could be built on the crater's rim, and that the project might lead to the founding of a federal institute of meteorite research.
 Offended by Nininger's attempt to nationalize the crater, the Barringer family promptly terminated his exploration rights and ability to conduct further fieldwork at the crater.
 A few years later, in 1953, the Standard Iron Company was renamed the "Barringer Crater Company," and a private museum was constructed on the crater rim.